Paying Fees and Registering

 Students in Section-Based Programs - Required to select a section of courses.

-It is your responsibility to ensure you are registered for all of your courses, either online or in person at the Student Service Centre.
+It is your responsibility to ensure you are registered for all of your courses.
 You will not be automatically registered by the College once your make a payment.
 You are required to return to STU-VIEW to register for each term within the academic year.
 (Web registration begins in November for the Winter term, and in March for the Spring term, if required).

 If you need assistance with registration, call our Contact Centre at (416) 415-2000 or 1-800-265-2002.
 Please have your Student I.D. number ready.